How to cross the border from Turkey to Iran

 Initially my culture shock continued when I was given a grim room in the simple Mashad guesthouse.
 My bed was as long as the room itself and only allowed the door to open a few centimeters.
 In the corridor there were several sinks with a complicated system of pipes along the ceiling for the soap dispensers.

 Outside it was still chilly with patches of snow from the past days.
 I was shivering despite wearing several layers of clothes.
-Once I walked through town I felt welcome immediately and my culture shock slowly dissipated.
+Once I walked through town and the beautiful bazaar I felt welcome immediately and my culture shock slowly dissipated.

 Stories about Iran’s heartwarming hospitality and friendliness I heard before could not prepare me for the reality.
 And it did warm up my heart to this country with it’s incredible people.